We’ve officially opened a tenth community that’s much more than bricks and mortar.

 The new homes replace 30 previously Christchurch City Council-owned units that were badly damaged in the Canterbury earthquakes.

-The land and the nearly 60-year-old units were transferred to ŌCHT as part of the 2014 Housing Accord to capitalise the Trust.
+The land and the nearly 60-year-old units were transferred to ŌCHT as part of the Christchurch Housing Accord that capitalised the Trust.

 Christchurch deputy mayor Andrew Turner said the council envisaged modern, aspirational development when it capitalised the Trust.